PayString/rfcs/src/spec/payid-easy-checkout.md

 This protocol can be referred to as the `PayID Easy Checkout Protocol`.
 It uses the following terminology:

-* PayID Easy Checkout Client: A client that queries a PayID Discovery Server using the PayID Discovery Protocol as defined in [PAYID-DISCOVERY][] and that assembles a PayID Easy Checkout URL.
+* PayID Easy Checkout Client: A client that assembles a PayID Easy Checkout URL using information obtained from PayID Discovery Server via [PAYID-DISCOVERY][].
-* PayID Discovery Server: An endpoint that returns a PayID Discovery JRD conforming to the PayID Discovery Protocol as defined in [PAYID-DISCOVERY][].
+* PayID Discovery Server: An endpoint that returns a PayID Discovery JRD conforming to [PAYID-DISCOVERY][].
 * Recipient: An individual or entity receiving a payment (e.g., e-commerce merchant, charity).
 * Payer: An individual or entity originating a payment to a `recipient`.
 * Wallet: A device or application that holds funds (may be a non-custodial wallet).
-* PayID Easy Checkout URL: A URL that is the result of the PayID Easy Checkout protocol; can be used to redirect a client to a wallet corresponding to a particular PayID as defined in [PAYID-URI][].
+* PayID Easy Checkout URL: A URL that is the result of this protocol; can be used to redirect a client to a wallet corresponding to a particular PayID as defined in [PAYID-URI][].

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119][] and [RFC9174][].

 # Introduction

-The PayID Easy Checkout Protocol is a minimal protocol that allows a recipient (e.g., an online merchant or a charity) to request a payment from a payer using only the payer's PayID as defined in [PAYID-URI][].
-Implementations of this protocol require little to no server-side engineering efforts, while creating a seamless and uniform user experience for payers.
+The PayID Easy Checkout Protocol allows a recipient (e.g., an online merchant or a charity) to request a payment from a payer using only the payer's PayID as defined in [PAYID-URI][].
+Implementations of this protocol require little to no server-side engineering effort, while creating a seamless and uniform user experience for payers.

-The main focus of the protocol is on PayID Easy Checkout Discovery, which defines how a PayID Easy Checkout Client can use a PayID to retrieve a PayID Easy Checkout URL which represents a resource that the payer's digital wallet can use to initiate a payment to the merchant.
+The main focus of the protocol is on PayID Easy Checkout Discovery, which defines how a PayID Easy Checkout Client can retrieve a PayID Easy Checkout URL and use it to initiate a payment to the merchant.

-Though the [appendix](#appendix) of this specification provides an example usage of a PayID Easy Checkout URL using Web Redirects, supplemental RFCs are needed to define the different ways in which a PayID client can utilize a PayID Easy Checkout URL.
+Though the [appendix](#appendix) of this specification provides an example usage of this protocol using Web Redirects, supplemental RFCs are needed to define any different ways in which a PayID client can utilize a PayID Easy Checkout URL.

 # PayID Easy Checkout Protocol
-The PayID Easy Checkout Protocol can be used to facilitate an end-to-end checkout flow between a payment recipient, such as an online merchant, and a payer via a sending client, such as a wallet.
+The PayID Easy Checkout Protocol can be used to initiate an end-to-end checkout flow between a payment recipient, such as an online merchant, and a payer.

 The protocol is comprised of two parts: